daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B/us009/01.requirements-engineering/Readme.md

 **Output Data:**

+* (In)Success of the operation.
 * Barplot representing monthly water consumption.
-* analyze and compare statistical indicators between the park with the highest and lowest water consumption.
+* Statistical analysis and comparison between the park with the highest and lowest water consumption.
-* (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)